 #1 – Do your research

 If you wish to limit the amount of time you have to spend actively interacting with subcontractors, then research is the best answer.
 If you spend time researching exactly the subcontractor you need, then you can keep interactions to a minimum.
+You should make sure that any contractor you take on has managed to get a contractors license and has plenty of experience.
+This will give you a better chance of securing the right person for the job the first time round.
+They’ll be competent and know what they’re doing.
 If you’re looking for a broad-strokes contractor, then click through websites and look for terms like “comprehensive” in company descriptions; this indicates the contractor in question will take on more generalized roles.
 However, if you have a niche, specialist task such as earth shoring or ground improvement, take the time to click for more information on niche, specialist subcontractors who specialize in this area.
 Ideally, you want to know that the subcontractor in question actually performs the work you require prior to contacting them, as this will help to streamline the entire process.

 #2 – Use contracts to your advantage